thomascullen/Checkdown.js/README.md

 #checkdown.js
-#### Custom Checkboxes and select inputs
+#### Custom checkboxes and select inputs

 checkdown.js does not require any other libraries.
 Simply include 'checkdown.js' in your head tag and all of the checkbox & select  inputs will be converted to simple html structures which you can then style using CSS.
+The input elements will be hidden and their values will be controlled with the new html structures.

 ###Checkbox